Setting up your HACCP food safety plan? Learn how food safety solutions provide food-based businesses a safe way to store and interpret data.

-Food safety solutions like PAR’s SureCheck solution can monitor and track your inventory at each of these points to ensure the food is safe.
+Food safety solutions can monitor and track your inventory at each of these points to ensure the food is safe.

-Here’s how it works: an Internet of Things device (also known as an IoT device) like the SureCheck Advantage, works with food safety software to capture important time and temperature data of food from when it leaves the supplier to its point of purchase.
+Here’s how it works: an Internet of Things device (also known as an IoT device) works with food safety software to capture important time and temperature data of food from when it leaves the supplier to its point of purchase.

 In real-time, your food safety system can help you gather, access, filter, and analyze this data to track the adherence to the HACCP plan you have established for your business; and it will let you know when steps have been missed that could potentially cause food to spoil.